 Here, we’re going to break down twelve actionable cold calling tips that work in any industry so your B2B company can start prioritizing the customer experience and connecting with customers to implement your sales and marketing strategy.

 You have to know who you’re calling in order to have a successful cold-calling strategy.
 This means you know what business you’re reaching out to, you know who works there, you can guess who is most likely to answer the phone, you know if senior-level executives/management are reachable, and you know how your two businesses align and can help each other.

-It’s important to know all of this because the call has to be actionable from start to finish.
+It’s important to follow this cold calling tip because the call has to be actionable from start to finish.
 Most people aren’t willing to take time out of their day for a phone call they weren’t expecting only to listen to a sales agent go on about making a sale without appearing as if they did any prior research.

 2. Write a Script

-No two cold calls are going to go exactly the same, but it’s important to have a script in front of you as a reminder to hit all your significant talking points.
-Without a script, you run the risk of going off topic, forgetting the person’s name, and not knowing why you’re calling in the first place.
+No two cold calls are going to go the same, but it’s important to have a script in front of you as a reminder to hit all your significant talking points.
+Without a script, you run the risk of going off-topic, forgetting the person’s name, and not knowing why you’re calling in the first place.

 - Ask a coworker or manager to look over your script to ensure your talking points are actionable and relate directly with the other business.
 Adjust as necessary and be open to constructive criticism.

 Businesses are especially skeptical of cold calls because they know exactly why you’re calling in the first place.
 Chances are they have their own strategy in place, so nothing is hidden.
 They also know how disruptive cold calls can be, which means they’re going to be on edge if they decide to answer the phone.